Gopala Dasa

 Legend has it that once Vijaya Dasa, a leading Haridasa of the 18th century, invited Jagannatha Dasa to attend a religious ceremony and dine with his devotees.
 Jagannatha Dasa, who was known for his scholarship in Sanskrit, thought it unnecessary to mingle with the Kannada Haridasas and pretended to have severe stomach pain.
 Another account claims Jagannatha Dasa even excused himself by feigning sickness due to Tuberculosis.
 Soon Jaganatha Dasa actually began to suffer from acute stomach pain.
 Unable to find a suitable remedy, he went to Vijaya Dasa who advised him to approach Gopala Dasa.
 Jagannatha Dasa's problem was solved by Gopala Dasa.
 Realizing his mistake and wrong attitude toward the Haridasas, Jaganatha Dasa joined the Madhwa order and went on to become one of its foremost proponents.

+Gopala Dasaru was a prominent saint and composer in the Haridasa tradition of Karnataka.
+He was a great devotee of Lord Krishna (Vitthala) and composed many devotional songs (kirtanas) in Kannada, spreading the message of Bhakti (devotion) and Dvaita philosophy, which was established by Sri Madhvacharya.